remix-run/react-router/docs/hooks/use-navigation.md

 ## `navigation.formEncType`

-Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form></Form>` or `useSubmit` will have form's submission method value available in `navigation.formEncType`.
+Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form>` or `useSubmit` will have form's submission method value available in `navigation.formEncType`.

 This property can be one of the four values: "text/plain," "application/json," "multipart/form-data," or "application/x-www-form-urlencoded."